 - Once the agent or broker has completed their application, the Principal Broker is responsible for the final review in Licensing Link.
 The Principal Broker will submit the required fee with the application.

-- The fee for reinstating a mortgage agent licence is $941.
+- The fee for reinstating a level 1 mortgage agent licence is $941.
+The fee for reinstating a level 2 mortgage agent licence is $983.
 The fee will be prorated based on the month in which your reinstatement application is submitted.
-For more information on fees, please see FSRA's Fee Rule [PDF].
+For more information on fees, please see FSRA's Fee Rule.

 To reinstate a licence that expired more than two years ago: